drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Solo.rst

 Solo Summary
 ^^^^^^^^^^^^^^^^
-We have provided a script that will summarize the number of droplets classified as doublets and singlets by solo_ and write it to the ``$OUTDIR``.
+We have provided a script that will summarize the number of droplets classified as doublets and singlets by solo_ and write it to the ``$SOLO_OUTDIR``.
 This script also combines some of the solo_ outputs into a single file that can be more easily used for downstream analyses.
 You can run this to get a fast and easy summary of your results with:

 .. code-block:: bash

-  singularity exec Demuxafy.sif python solo_summary.py -b $BARCODES -s $OUTDIR
+  singularity exec Demuxafy.sif python solo_summary.py -b $BARCODES -s $SOLO_OUTDIR

 Solo Results and Interpretation
 ----------------------------------------
-After running the solo_, you will have multiple files in the ``$OUTDIR``.
+After running the solo_, you will have multiple files in the ``$SOLO_OUTDIR``.
 solo_ puts most of the results in multiple separate files.
 However, the wrapper script and the example code has some steps to combine these results together into a single file, which will likely be the most informative output.